 Manage GCP GKE Hub Feature IAM Policies

-The gcp:gkehub/featureIamPolicy:FeatureIamPolicy resource, part of the Pulumi GCP provider, manages IAM policies for GKE Hub features.
-This guide focuses on three approaches: authoritative policy replacement, role-based member assignment, and incremental member addition.
+The gcp:gkehub/featureIamPolicy:FeatureIamPolicy resource, part of the Pulumi GCP provider, manages IAM policies for GKE Hub features, controlling who can access and modify feature configurations.
+This guide focuses on three capabilities: authoritative policy replacement, role-level member binding, and incremental member addition.

 Replace the entire IAM policy for a feature

-When you need complete control over feature access, you can set the entire IAM policy at once.
+When you need complete control over who can access a GKE Hub feature, you can set the entire IAM policy at once.

 import * as pulumi from "@pulumi/pulumi";